felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 position: 4
 layout: documentation
 meta:
-  title: Deliveroo Connection to HubRise Configuration
+  title: Deliveroo Connection to HubRise - Configuration
-  description: Instructions on how to configure Deliveroo Bridge.
+  description: See instructions to configure the Deliveroo Bridge to work seamlessly with Deliveroo and your EPOS or other apps connected to HubRise.
+Configuration is simple.
 ---

 The Configuration page allows you to customise the behaviour of the Deliveroo Bridge based on your preferences.